Load the cities shapefile into a vector layer

 In order to do this efficiently, we can specify a vector with countries to keep using the c() function, and use the %in% logical operator to keep all of those features in the countries object that has a value for the “GID_0” column that is present in the specified vector.

-We can check the object countries by plotting it and adding the cities as (red) points:
+We can check the object countries by plotting it (note that it can take some time, especially if you have a slow computer or when your computer is buisy with other tasks) and adding the cities as (red) points:

 plot(countries)